logisim-evolution/logisim-evolution/docs/developers.md

 ## Requirements ##

-`Logisim-evolution` is written in Java 11, so to build it from sources you need JDK 11 (or equivalent, e.g. [OpenJDK](https://adoptopenjdk.net/)).
-To build platform specific packages, JDK 14+ is required.
-We recommend using JDK 16 for your development work with `Logisim-evolution`.
+`Logisim-evolution` is written in Java 14, so to build it from sources you need JDK 14 (or equivalent, e.g. [OpenJDK](https://adoptopenjdk.net/)) or newer.

 **NOTE:** Ensure your `$JAVA_HOME` environment variable points to the proper JDK version.